janidesh/folder-icon-changer/README.md

 # 📁 Folder Icon Changer

-A simple yet powerful tool to customize your folder icons easily.
+A simple yet powerful tool to customize your folder icons easily you can change 100000+ folder icons at once.

 ---